 The public officials also keep a conscious tab of the racial demographic of block parties.
 One can say that the city is paranoid about being racially inclusive and maintaining racial “symmetry” or balance.
 It is also very particular in other ways.
 Keeping grass in one’s front lawn above a certain height is considered to be a fine-worthy offense.
 This is seen in ‘Little Fires Everywhere’ as well.

-However, for maintaining a racial balance, the Caucasian residents needed to be discouraged from emigrating.
+Let’s briefly take a look at the history of Shaker Heights.
+In 1956, a bomb exploded in a newly-moved African-American’s house.
+This made the town change its outlook and become racially inclusive as opposed to harboring racial intolerance.
+However, to maintain a racial balance, the Caucasian residents needed to be discouraged from emigrating.
 White exodus was not uncommon since a large chunk of the Caucasian population all over the country feared their homes turning into ghettos (racist, of course) after the arrival of African-Americans into their once-gated communities.

 Hence, Shaker Heights started to encourage more Caucasian families to purchase properties.
-However, this resulted in African-Americans facing increased difficulties in purchasing a property in Shaker Heights.
+However, this resulted in African Americans facing increased difficulties in purchasing a property in Shaker Heights.
 The community soon started to face harsh criticism for its policies.
-While its intentions might have been good, the racial integration policy still ended up being discriminatory against African-Americans.
+While its intentions might have been good, the racial integration policy still ended up being discriminatory against African Americans.
 Hence, in 1979, the Housing Office rejigged its policies in favor of more equal treatment.

+Yet, instead of letting people buy whichever property they wish, the community started to micro-manage housing.
+“Unfortunately, you can’t leave it to market forces.
+Whites can move anywhere they can afford.
+The number of whites who want to move into a mostly black neighborhood is small,” former mayor, Stephen J. Alfred told New York Times.
 Yet, despite the efforts and good intentions of the Shaker Heights community, their approach was problematic.
-Despite their attempts, there are neighborhoods in the city which are predominantly African-American or Caucasian.
+Despite their attempts, there are neighborhoods in the city that are predominantly African-American or Caucasian.
 Higher courses in schools used to have an alarmingly high percentage of Caucasians.
 This is also depicted in ‘Little Fires Everywhere’ when Pearl is not allowed to take a more advanced course.
-Shaker Heights’ racial history suits a dominant theme of ‘Little Fires Everywhere:’ that of things seeming fine on the surface, but harboring several problems underneath.
+Shaker Heights’ racial history suits a dominant theme of ‘Little Fires Everywhere:’ that of things seeming fine on the surface but harboring several problems underneath.

 Read More: Best Movies About Racism on Netflix